rburch/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 **Body onload:** Some JavaScripts require a so-called "Body Onload Event" to initialize the script when the page is loaded.
 If you want to use such a JavaScript, you can enter the required code here.

 **Additional `<head>` tags:** In the header of your website, the meta information of the page is displayed and the included stylesheets and JavaScript are linked.
-Here you can add any additions and e.g. insert further stylesheets.
+Here you can add any additions and insert further stylesheets.